ywang3434/privacy-project-tracking/README.md

 4. **Personal Relevance**: Frame visualizations in terms of the specific websites the user has entered, rather than generic examples

 5. **Interactive Elements**: Use animation and interaction to show how data flows between entities and how different entities are connected

+6. **Prediction Indicators**: Develop visual language to distinguish between observed data and predicted data, using transparency, gradient effects, or specific visual markers to indicate prediction confidence

 ## Example User Flow